cizz1/crypto_bot/readme.md

 # Binance Futures Trading Bot

-This project is a simplified trading bot developed as part of an internship application.
+This project is a simplified trading bot developed as part of the internship application.
 It interacts with the Binance Futures Testnet to place market, limit, and stop-limit orders for USDT-margined futures (e.g., BTCUSDT).
-Built using Python and the `python-binance` library, it features both a command-line interface (CLI) and a Streamlit web interface, meeting the assignment requirements with a bonus lightweight frontend.
+Built using Python and the `python-binance` library, it features both a command-line interface (CLI) and a Streamlit web interface.

 ---